intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 ### `nn.Module` with customized training loop

-The `TorchNano` class is what we use to accelerate raw pytorch code.
+The `TorchNano` class is what we use to accelerate raw PyTorch code.
 By using it, we only need to make very few changes to accelerate custom training loop.
 For example,

 ```python
 from bigdl.nano.pytorch import TorchNano